Alamofire/AlamofireImage/README.md

 let circularAvatar = imageCache.image(for: urlRequest, withIdentifier: "circle")
 ```

 By updating the last access date for each image, the image cache can make more informed decisions about which images to purge when the memory capacity is reached.
-The `AutoPurgingImageCache` automatically evicts images from the cache in order from oldest last access date to newest until the memory capacity drops below the `preferredMemoryCapacityAfterPurge`.
+The `AutoPurgingImageCache` automatically evicts images from the cache in order from oldest last access date to newest until the memory capacity drops below the `preferredMemoryUsageAfterPurge`.

 > It is important to set reasonable default values for the `memoryCapacity` and `preferredMemoryCapacityAfterPurge` when you are initializing your image cache.
 By default, the `memoryCapacity` equals 100 MB and the `preferredMemoryCapacityAfterPurge` equals 60 MB.